-Prepayments we have provided to our silicon and silicon wafer suppliers expose us to the credit and performance risks of such suppliers and may not be recovered, which could in turn have a material adverse effect on our liquidity.
+Prepayments we have provided to our silicon and silicon wafer suppliers expose us to the credit and performance risks of such suppliers and may not be recovered.

 Most of our multi-year supply agreements that we entered into during the earlier periods of supply shortage required us to make prepayments of a portion of the total contract price to our suppliers without receiving collateral for such prepayments.
-As of December 31, 2009, 2010 and 2011, we had advanced RMB979.8 million, RMB1,158.3 million and RMB680.2 million (US\$108.1 million), respectively, to our suppliers.
-We recorded charges to cost of revenues of RMB234.7 million, RMB0.1 million and RMB287.7 million (US\$45.7 million) in 2009, 2010 and 2011, respectively, to reflect the probable loss arising from the suppliers' failure to perform under the contracts.
+As of December 31, 2010, 2011 and 2012, we had advanced RMB1,158.3 million, RMB680.2 million and RMB350.9 million (US\$56.3 million), respectively, to our suppliers.
+We recorded charges to cost of revenues of RMB0.1 million, RMB287.7 million and RMB186.0 million (US\$29.9 million) in 2010, 2011 and 2012, respectively, to reflect the probable loss arising from the suppliers' failure to perform under the contracts.
 In addition, we reclassify advances to other current assets when legal proceedings have commenced where we are claiming a breach of contract and are seeking monetary recovery of the remaining deposit.
-We recorded charges to general and administrative expenses of nil, nil and RMB54.5 million (US\$8.7 million) in 2009, 2010 and 2011, respectively, to provide for losses in relation to prepayments to suppliers that were in contractual default where we have termination rights that require repayment of the remaining deposits.
-In the event that we have disputes with any of our suppliers and we are unable to reach an agreement on terms acceptable to us, we may not be able to recover our prepayments made to such suppliers.
+We recorded charges to general and administrative expenses of nil, RMB54.5 million and RMB50.0 million (US\$8.0 million) in 2010, 2011 and 2012, respectively, to provide for losses in relation to prepayments to supplier that were in contractual default where we have termination rights that require repayment of the remaining deposits.
+In the event that a supplier fails to fulfill its delivery obligation or we have disputes with any of our suppliers.
+For example, Hoku Corporation and Hoku Materials, Inc., or Hoku collectively, have failed to fulfill their delivery obligations under their multi-year framework polysilicon supply agreement entered into on November 19, 2007 and refused to return our prepayment of US\$49 million.
+See "Item 8.
+Financial Information - A. Consolidated Statements and Other Financial Information - Legal & Administrative Proceedings."

 Most of our claims for prepayments are unsecured claims, which expose us to the credit risks of our suppliers in the event of their insolvency or bankruptcy.
 Our claims against the defaulting suppliers would rank below those of secured creditors which would undermine our chances of obtaining the return of our prepayments.
-If such suppliers fail to fulfill their delivery obligations under the contracts or if there is any dispute between us and such suppliers that jeopardizes our ongoing relationship, we may have to record a provision relating to or write down prepayments made to such suppliers, which could materially and adversely affect our financial
+If such suppliers fail to fulfill their delivery obligations under the contracts or if there is any dispute between us and such suppliers that jeopardizes our ongoing relationship, we may have to record a provision relating to or write down prepayments made to such suppliers, which could materially and adversely affect our financial condition and results of operations.

-Evaluating our business and prospects may be difficult because of our limited operating history, and our past results may not be indicative of our future performance.
+Evaluating our business and prospects may be difficult because of the rapid changes in our industry, and our past results may not be indicative of our future performance.